 Employers sought candidates who were not only competent but also culturally similar to themselves in terms of leisure pursuits, experiences, and self-presentation styles.
 Concerns about shared culture were highly salient to employers and often outweighed concerns about absolute productivity.

-So, adding a hobbies and interests section might be just the ticket.
+So, adding a hobbies and interests section on your CV might be just the ticket.

 You’ve got to carefully choose which to include.